Courtesy of Airbnb

 To book Airbnb Luxe, head to the site’s dedicated page and search as you would any standard Airbnb rental: Users can filter properties by destination (Cape Town, Costa Rica, Los Angeles) or scroll some of the site’s featured homes.

 What’s catching our eye?
 The Chateau d’Estoublon in Fontvieille, France, is an 18th-century estate with 10 bedrooms and eight bathrooms.
 Across its 500 acres, there’s a wine cave, heated pool, forest, and rose garden.
 The booking includes a butler, housekeeping, and chef, and costs $17,083 per night—or $854 per person, given that the château can fit 20 guests.
+(It'd be a great base to explore some of Europe's even older medieval castles.)

 For a large-party booking that’s a little lighter on the wallet, Casa Koko, in Punta Mita, Mexico, is an attractive option.
 For $3,500 a night, up to 22 guests can call this nine-bedroom, 12-bath home their own.
 (That’s $159 per person, per night, in case you’re wondering.)
 In addition to steps-from-the-beach access, the home also has its own infinity pool, hot tub, hammocks, and fire pit, which make it feel like you’ve booked a beach vacation all to yourself—well, along with 21 of your closest friends, that is.